genesys-samples/genesys-workshop-template/content/010-Introduction/_index.md

 ### Welcome

-In this workshop, you will learn...

-> This workshop is focused on things one, two and three.

-### Learning Objectives
-- Master this
-- Configure that
-- Integrate this
+In this workshop, you will learn how to build a workshop from scratch using Github and a few other tools.
+This workshop is intended for internal teams and partners who are working to develop workshops.